wp-plugins/wp-gallery-custom-links/readme.txt

 1. The additional WP Gallery Custom Link fields.

 == Changelog ==

+= 1.6.0 =
+* By popular demand, added the ability to remove links from individual images or an entire gallery.

 = 1.5.1 =
 * Fixed a possible error with an undefined "preserve_click" variable.